ksu-cs-textbooks/cis301/content/5-chapter/5_3-singleQuantifier.md

 - `K(x)`: whether person `x` is a kid
 - `M(x)`: whether person `x` likes marshmallows

 We will practice translating from English to predicate logic.
-Think about what the following statements mean, and click to reveal each answer:
+Think about what the following sentences mean, and click to reveal each answer:

 - *No kids like marshmallows.*
     - <details>